Devoted to our students’ growth in a healthy, inclusive, and intriguing learning environment.

-HopeTree Academy is licensed by the Virginia Department of Education to serve grades 7-12, day and residential students, including disabled learners for their specific learning disability, emotional disturbance, speech and language, higher functioning autism, intellectual disability, or other health impairment.
+HopeTree Academy is licensed by the Virginia Department of Education to serve grades 7-12, day and residential students, including students with special needs for their specific learning disability, emotional disturbance, speech and language, higher functioning autism, intellectual disability, or other health impairment.

 HopeTree Academy’s education program is individualized and accelerated.
 The average HopeTree Academy student enters the school performing one and a half to two grade levels behind their chronological aged peers.
-HopeTree Academy who are enrolled in our three semester program have the opportunity to earn eight and a half to nine credits per academic calendar year.
+HopeTree Academy students who are enrolled in our two semester program may have the opportunity to earn additional credits per academic calendar year.

 Each HopeTree Academy student also benefits from in-classroom behavior support specialists, licensed social workers, on-campus licensed professional counselors, and substance abuse counseling if needed.

-At HopeTree Academy, students are expected to adhere to a unique set of 35 work habits, social skills, and life values called the Student Job Description.
+At HopeTree Academy, students are expected to adhere to positive work habits, social skills, and life values.

-These 35 qualities were gleaned from interviews with real-world workplace supervisors, and are clustered into four “Power Tools” for students.
+These qualities were gleaned from interviews with real-world workplace supervisors, and are clustered into three “Power Tools” for students.
 They serve as the basis of HopeTree Academy’s Student Management System.
 Students are evaluated each class period on how well they adhere to each of these “Power Tools.”
 HopeTree Academy’s Student Management System also defines the student’s class participation grade in every course they take.
-Class participation accounts for 20% of a student’s grade in all courses.

 HopeTree Academy is a comprehensive secondary education institution that: